Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 hex ords: e2,82,ac,

-and, as you can see, we attempted to insert a Unicode Euro symbol and when we selected it back, we got 3 characters and 3 bytes instead of 1 character and 3 bytes, and it is confirmed by the fact that the Perl data contains the UTF-8 encoding for a Euro.
+We attempted to insert a Unicode Euro symbol and when we selected it back, we got 3 characters and 3 bytes instead of 1 character and 3 bytes.
+This is confirmed by the fact that the Perl data contains the UTF-8 encoding for a Euro.

-1. The column was created as an nvarchar, so MS SQL Server should be happy to accept Unicode characters for the column data.
+1. The column was created as an NVARCHAR, so Microsoft SQL Server should be happy to accept Unicode characters for the column data.

 2. DBD::ODBC prepared the SQL and asked the ODBC driver to describe the parameter.
 DBD::ODBC was told it was a UNICODE VARCHAR of length 20 characters.
 However, it bound the parameter as a value type of SQL_C_CHAR and a parameter type of SQL_C_WCHAR, so the driver interpreted each byte as a character.